sxa/website-v2/content/blog/early-access-builds-feb2024/index.md

 ## How do I get the early access builds?

-You can download the tagged early access builds from [the website](https://adoptium.net/temurin/nightly/) or the API using a URL such as the following, changing the operating system and architecture for your needs.
+You can obtain the tagged early access builds from [the download page](https://adoptium.net/temurin/nightly/) or the API using a URL such as the following, changing the operating system and architecture for your needs.
 Note that if you are accessing these URLs using curl you will need to add the -L option to dereference the API’s